Alex Díaz de la Portilla: Early life and family

-Díaz de la Portilla was born in Little Havana community of Miami.
+Díaz de la Portilla was born in the Little Havana community of Miami.
 He was previously married to Claudia Davant.

 Díaz is one of the four children of Cuban exiles Miguel Ángel Díaz Pardo and Fabiola Pura de la Portilla García.
 Díaz de la Portilla's progenitors include several men (including his great-grandfather) who had served in the Cuban government (including in the Senate and House of the former Congress of Cuba and as the Minister of Justice).
 His paternal great-grandfather served in the Cuban Senate; two of his sons served simultaneously in the Cuban House of Representatives.
 His maternal great-grandfather served as the Cuban Minister of Justice..

 Díaz de la Portilla's two brothers have also held public office.
 Miguel Díaz de la Portilla served as a member of the Miami-Dade County Commission from 1993 to 2000 and succeeded Alex in the Florida Senate, serving from 2010 to 2016.
 Renier Díaz de la Portilla served two terms on the Miami-Dade County School Board (1996–1998 and 2006–2012).
 He also succeeded Alex in the House of Representatives, serving one term from 2000 to 2002.